-They are no longer eco-friendly until you put them back together again, yet that’s a job for a professional and not a DIYer.
+They are no longer eco-friendly until you put them back together again, yet that’s a job for a professional (such as those at MAAR24 appliance repair) and not a DIYer.

 Nighttime is the worst part of the day during the summer.
 The humidity makes it almost impossible to sleep, and you spend nine hours tossing and turning as you try to cool down.
 Unfortunately, there’s not much you can do unless you have an air conditioning unit or a fan as opening a window will let more humidity into your bedroom.
 So, it’s time to get creative with your bedsheets.